pi3d/pi3d.github.com/html/_sources/FAQ.txt

       There is a class PostProcess that can be used to render a scene to a texture.
-The Post.py demo shows a simple 3x3 convolution matrix shader, for more complicated effects it's over to you!
+The Post.py demo shows a simple 3x3 convolution matrix shader and there are a host of post process filter shaders that are in the pi3d_demos/shaders directory.
+These wll be loaded in turn by FilterDemo.py but the pi will run out of graphics memory if you leave the full list in.
+For more complicated effects it's over to you!

 #.
 OK the example for post processing (Post.py) is quite hard to follow
     how exactly does the PostProcess class work.